Note: None of the children seen on this page are available for adoption.

-- We have a long-term relationship with our travel partners which allow our families to have personalized or small travel groups at an affordable price.
+- We have a long-term relationship with our travel partners which allows our families to have personalized or small travel groups at an affordable price.

-- This allow families more flexibility to tailor adoption trips to the personal preferences of each adoptive family.
+- This allows families more flexibility to tailor adoption trips to the personal preferences of each adoptive family.

 And you won’t need to worry about being alone in China; the guides will help you through every stage of your stay.